Pros and Cons of Wall-Hung Toilets

 3. Hard to Access the Tank

-To access the tank on a wall-mount toilet, you have to remove the flush plate.
-This will give you access to the tank to check for leaks or adjust the flushing mechanism, but it’s not as easy as lifting the top of the tank off of a standard toilet.
+To access the tank on a wall-mounted toilet, you have to remove the flush plate.
+This will give you access to the tank to check for leaks or adjust the flushing mechanism, but it’s not as easy as lifting the top of the tank off a standard toilet.
 If there are issues with leaks, fixing them can also be difficult and may require wall demolition depending on the severity, which can substantially increase toilet repair costs.

 4. Weight Limits